CPHS/OPHS Glossary of Terms

 Risk:

-or economic) occurring as a result of participation in a research
+economic) occurring as a result of participation in a research study.

 (See also: Minimal Risk)